Most Americans Oppose Discriminating Against LGBTQ People Because of Religion

 With the Trump administration’s attitude toward the LGBTQ community passive at best and actively antagonistic at worst, a new poll from the Public Religion Research Institute suggests that the majority of Americans disagree with that aspect of the president’s agenda.
 According to PRRI, almost two-thirds of Americans oppose allowing business owners to refuse service to LGBTQ individuals on the pretext of their religious beliefs.

-In fact, of those surveyed, the only religious group who would support a so-called “religious liberty” bill was white evangelical Protestants – Black Protestants, Catholics, and unaffiliated Christians all overwhelmingly opposed it.
+In fact, of those surveyed, the only religious group who would support a so-called “religious liberty” bill was white evangelical Protestants — black Protestants, Catholics, and unaffiliated Christians all overwhelmingly opposed it.

 There’s also broad support among all Americans for laws that protect LGBTQ Americans from discrimination in jobs, public accommodations, and public housing, and the breakdown by political party holds pretty steady: 60 percent of Republicans surveyed think such laws should be in place, as well as 72 percent of Independents and 77 percent of Democrats.